(FTC Disclosure: If you make a purchase via a link on this page, I may receive a small commission, at no added cost to you.)

-Many health-conscience people are constantly praising all the good things coconut oil does to their health.
-More and more holistic veterinarians and vets who emphasize the importance of nutrition are also tooting the benefits of coconut oil on our dogs' health.
+More and more holistic veterinarians and vets who emphasize the importance of nutrition are tooting the benefits of coconut oil for dogs.

 When taken internally, it is believed that coconut oil can prevent and help with a lot of canine health problems.
 For example: